Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

            most relevant for bitmap or XML based timed text subtitles that may consume significant bandwidth (e.g., im1i or im1t).
-      5. In case the language of a track changes, a new CMAF Header with updated [=mdhd=] and/or [=elng=] SHOULD be sent from the ingest source to the receiving entity.
+      5. In case the language of a track changes, a new CMAF header with updated [=mdhd=] and/or [=elng=] SHOULD be sent from the ingest source to the receiving entity.
-      6. Track roles can be signalled in the ingest, by using a kind box in udta box.
+      6. Track roles can be signaled in the ingest, by using a kind box in udta box.
 The kind box MUST contain a schemeIdUri urn:mpeg:dash:role:2011 and a value containing a Role as defined in [[!MPEGDASH]].

-Note: [[!MPEGCMAF]] allows multiple kind boxes, hence, multiple roles can be signalled.
+Note: [[!MPEGCMAF]] allows multiple kind boxes, hence, multiple roles can be signaled.
 By default, one should signal the DASH role urn:mpeg:dash:role:2011.
 A receiver may derive corresponding configuration for other streaming protocols such as HLS [[!RFC8216]].
 In case this is not desired, additional kind boxes with corresponding schemeIdUri and values can be used to explicitly signal this information for other protocol schemes.
-Subschemes can be signalled in the schemeIdURI as schemeIdURI@value.
+Subschemes can be signaled in the schemeIdURI as schemeIdURI@value.

 An informative scheme of defined roles in DASH and respective